 Current Preservation Partnerships:

 - Develop a trust/endowment fund, professionally managed by private or public personnel, which is contributed to and supported by various public and private partners that value the interests of heritage and cultural preservation in Johnson County.

-- Trust/endowment fund distributions would have the oversight of a review board, and administered in partnership with the fund manager, JCHPFC members, and the public-at-large.
+- Trust/endowment fund distributions will have the oversight of a review board, and administered in partnership with the fund manager, JCKHF members, and the public-at-large.

 The education community is a valued and vital partner in the preservation and conservation interests of Johnson County.
 Education is derived through many forms, including period reenactments and interpretative portrayals.
 These forms of historic, heritage and cultural preservation activities provides for scholarly research, and opportunity for individuals to educate, and be educated, by bringing history alive, giving relevant perspectives of life experiences of actual historic figures.

 Education is the vehicle by which the knowledge of our heritage is transmitted.
 The value of preservation programming and funding is diminished if their purpose is not connected with education.
 As educators, our Foundation’s affiliate member organizations have been engaged as preservation, education, and advocacy partners for decades.